Kong/kong/DEVELOPER.md

 # Use the pre-defined docker-compose file to bring up databases etc
 start_services

+# Run `kong migrations bootstrap` to setup the database if it's your first run

 # Start Kong!
 kong start

+# Verify if Kong is started by querying the Admin endpoint
+curl 127.0.0.1:8001 -I

 # Stop Kong
 kong stop